songtaohe/Sat2Graph/README.md

 # APLS and TOPO metric
-Please see the metric folder for the details of these two metrics.
+Please see the 'metrics' folder for the details of these two metrics.